H70 - Abercrombie Building

 Dr Eric Knight is Senior Lecturer in Innovation and Management at the University of Sydney Business School, and is a Visiting Research Fellow at the University of Oxford.

 Eric researches and teaches in the area of leadership, innovation, and organizational change.
-His current work focuses on how leadership practices and processes enable new technology innovation to emerge inside well-established companies.
+His current work focuses on how organizations build and execute radical new technology innovation within the context of well-established bureaucracies.
 He also examines market settings that shape the ability of firms to respond dynamically to technology change.
-His work covers both private and private sector organizations, and various field settings including energy utilities facing long-term investment decisions in the context of climate change, media companies undergoing print to digital transformation, as well as healthcare and financial service companies.
+His work covers both private and private sector organizations, and various field settings including energy utilities facing long-term investment decisions in the context of climate change, media companies undergoing print to digital transformation, as well as healthcare and financial services.

 Australian Financial Review